-- To foster a quantitative mindset for doing research as well as understanding the world around you. - To develop the abilities to think critically about data, as well as scientific articles that are grounded in quantitative techniques. - To gain experience in actively performing quantitative analyses yourself, through the use of the program SPSS.
+- To foster a quantitative mindset for doing research as well as understanding the world around you. - To develop the abilities to think critically about data, as well as scientific articles that are grounded in quantitative techniques. - To gain experience in actively performing quantitative analyses yourself, with the aid of software.

-• Penders, Vince (2019).
-Pirates, Peaches and P-values: Parrtt 1.
+Penders, Vince (2019).
+Pirates, Peaches and P-values: Parrrt 1.
 Maastricht: Mosae Verbo

 Besides a weekly lecture, there are two weekly tutorial sessions.
 In these meetings, we will be working on studies that require the use of statistical techniques.
-One tutorial per week will involve the use of computer software (SPSS) to speed up the busywork of calculations, so as to focus on making sense of the results.
+One tutorial per week will involve the use of computer software (mostly JASP, a highly intuitive open-source program) to speed up the busywork of calculations, so as to focus on making sense of the results.